Orifice, Nozzle and Venturi Flow Rate Meters

 The Venturi Meter

-In the venturi meter the fluid is accelerated through a converging cone of angle 15-20o and the pressure difference between the upstream side of the cone and the throat is measured and provides the signal for the rate of flow.
+In the venturi meter the fluid is accelerated through a converging cone of angle 15-20o and the pressure difference between the upstream side of the cone and the throat is measured and provides a signal for the rate of flow.

 venturi flow meter